 OKLAHOMA Other statewide provisions of note Upon request by the department, the vendor shall provide test results from a United States-based testing facility to confirm the items listed on the product label.
 A person aggrieved by a violation of OKLA.
 STAT.
 ANN. tit.
 63 § 1-1432.3 or § 1-1432.4 may bring a cause of action for damages resulting from that violation including, but not limited to, economic, non-economic, or consequential damages.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation None.
+Recently proposed legislation Yes.
+See Pending State Legislation .

 OREGON Statute(s), regulation(s), and initial effective date(s) 2022 Oregon Legis.
 Serv.
 41 (West) (eff.
 June 3, 2022) The provisions of the Act became operative on July 1, 2023.
-Substantive amendment(s) to statewide law(s) None.
+10 Substantive amendment(s) to statewide law(s) None.
 Is kratom or its related substances controlled?
 No. Definitions "Kratom product" means a food, food product, food ingredient, dietary ingredient, dietary supplement, or beverage for human consumption containing any part of the leaf of the plant Mitragyna speciosa.
 "Processor" means a person that sells, distributes, or exposes for sale kratom products on a wholesale basis to a retailer.
 "Retailer" means a person that sells, distributes, or exposes for sale kratom products to individuals for personal consumption.
 Limitations placed on manufacture, distribution, sale, or possession A processor may not sell, distribute, or expose for sale a kratom product prior to registering with the Oregon Department of Revenue (Department).
 A retailer may not sell, distribute, or expose for sale a kratom product to an individual under 21 years of age.
 Product label requirements None.
 Penalties for violations A processor who violates the registration requirement is subject to a civil penalty of not more than \$500 for the first offense and not more than \$1,000 for a second or subsequent offense.
 A retailer who sells, distributes, or exposes for sale a kratom product to an individual under 21 years of age is guilty of a Class C misdemeanor for each violation.

-&lt;sup>32 As of July 2023, there is no statutory citation for the law.
+10 As of February 2024, there is no statutory citation for the law.
 Oregon publishes its Revised Statutes every two years.
 The most recently published edition contains changes made through some (but not all) 2021 legislative sessions, which predate the enactment date of the kratom law.
 According to the Oregon Legislature's website, the 2023 Revised Statutes will be available online "in early 2024."

+OREGON

-OREGON Other statewide provisions of note The Department must adopt rules necessary to carry out the Oregon Kratom Consumer Protection Act (Act), including rules establishing: (1) procedures for a processor to register annually with the Department, including a requirement that a processor certify that all of the kratom products the processor will sell, distribute, or expose for sale are third-party tested to satisfy industry standards for adulteration; (2) a reasonable registration fee to be paid to the Department to support the administration and enforcement of the Act; and (3) any other requirements the Department deems appropriate.
-Local regulation(s) The city of Hines prohibits the distribution, possession, purchase, sale, and display of kratom.
+Other statewide provisions of note The Department must adopt rules necessary to carry out the Oregon Kratom Consumer Protection Act (Act), including rules establishing: (1) procedures for a processor to register annually with the Department, including a requirement that a processor certify that all of the kratom products the processor will sell, distribute, or expose for sale are third-party tested to satisfy industry standards for adulteration; (2) a reasonable registration fee to be paid to the Department to support the administration and enforcement of the Act; and (3) any other requirements the Department deems appropriate.

 Recently proposed legislation None.